Is d-flight optimized for the use of a specific browser?

 Per attivare il proprio account occorre cliccare sul link di attivazione ricevuto ed inserire Nome Utente e Password riportati nella mail, controllando eventualmente anche in spam.

 If you do not receive the account activation email, we recommend checking that the address entered at the time of registration is correct.
+If an incorrect email address has been entered, it will not be possible to confirm the accreditation.
+In this case, after 48 hours, the server will automatically remove the data and you can proceed with a new accreditation.

 How do I reset my password?